 When you’d like to prolong the life of a damaged tree or support a tree that is at risk, adding cables could be the answer.
 Properly installed cables redistribute structural stress and provide support in weakened areas of a tree.
 This mechanical support system reduces the potential for future damage to the tree and the likelihood of structural failure.
-Professional tree cabling for Portland trees can effectively add years to the life of a tree without seriously affecting the way it looks.
+Professional Portland tree cabling can effectively add years to the life of a tree without seriously affecting the way it looks.

 Rich’s Tree Service evaluates damaged trees to determine whether tree cabling is a viable solution to damaged trees or trees which are at risk.
 Customers in Portland have trusted owner and certified arborist Rich Gillum with their tree care for over 30 years.